 Speech Prostheses

-There are a number of other prosthetic devices available, but equally important aspects of maxillofacial prosthetics include providing guidance and comfort during a challenging time.
-For example, patients undergoing treatment for cancer of the jaws will likely need radiation therapy, resulting in sensitive gum tissues and decreased jaw movement.
-Dr. Leong can prescribe medications that will help manage gum soreness during the course of radiation and also work with patients to improve jaw mobility through specific exercises afterward.
+Beyond obturators, mandibular devices, and speech prostheses, there are other specialized prosthetic devices available.
+Equally important aspects of maxillofacial prosthetics include providing comfort, guidance, and support throughout the treatment process.
+For example, patients undergoing radiation therapy for jaw cancer may experience sensitive gum tissues and reduced jaw movement.
+Dr. Leong can prescribe medications to manage gum soreness during radiation therapy and guide patients through exercises to restore jaw mobility after treatment.

 Dental Implants